 Anyone who personally knows me know that i can be a picky eater BUT I try not to let that stop me from trying new foods.
 I LOVE trying new foods whether it’s in town or out of town.
 I’m a few days late posting this but here it is.

-With that being said, he takes me out to lunch at least once a week and is usually the one to choose restaurants lol.
-This past Friday he came across a Columbian restaurant, El Rincon Paisa Restaurante, near my place of employment in West Houston just outside The Energy Corridor.
+This past Friday my friend came across a Columbian restaurant, El Rincon Paisa Restaurante, near my place of employment in West Houston just outside The Energy Corridor.

 El Rincon Paisa is a homestyle Colombian restaurant in a compact, family-run eatery with baked goods and daily breakfast.